Eat Stop Eat

 I was so glad he pointed this out because I have been thinking about this a while.
-You know who wants you to pick up a lifestyle that supports their consumerism ideas?
-Companies that supply you these foods with newly found benefits.
+Do you know who wants you to pick up a lifestyle that supports their consumerism ideas?
+Companies that supply these foods with newly found benefits.

 Thousands of dollars are spent funding research about nutrition and it’s natural that most of the research favors the sponsor.
 What isn’t natural though is the amount of confusing and contradicting data thrown at us to the point where we don’t know what to believe.

 What to learn from this program?